Rumpunzel/rpg-thingy/assets.md

 ### Precious

 `Precious` materials are needed to create precise mechanism, fine instruments, and draft contracts.
-This category encompasses paper, inks, gemstones, rare flowers, information, and alignment with divination.
+This category encompasses metal, paper, inks, gemstones, rare flowers, information, and alignment with divination.